readmeio/git-format/guides/Documentation/parent-page/index.md

 ---
 title: Parent Page
-summary: This is the parent page
+excerpt: This is a parent page
 ---

-This is the parent page
+This is a parent page